euswdwj/ONAP_Ericsson/README.md

 	sudo ansible-pull -U https://github.com/onap-ericsson/ONAP_Ericsson.git -e deploy/onap_worker.yml -vvv

 Wait for the script to complete.

-You could verify your deployment by (Please note it may take from 15 ~ 30 mins with minimal deployment depending on your compute resources ) :

-	helm list

-	helm status dev

 It shows the status of the charts and associated Pods and Containers